wkolowski/CoqCat/README.md

  * Implement limits and colimits.
  * Implement monoidal categories.
  * Implement enriched categories.

+Tips for future me:
+ * If Coq doesn't see that some morphism is Proper, put the corresponding theorem in context using pose, eg. pose (P := fpair_Proper).

 Stuff from Awodey's book: 7-8 page 10 (functors between deloopings of Pros are Pros homomorphisms), page 14 (Cayley's Theorem), 3 page 17 onwards.